How To Deal With Debt Collectors (2019 Update)

 You should keep records of every phone call made between you and the debt collector, including the date, time, their name, the name of their collection agency and what was said.

-The law will prevent debt collectors from making your life miserable.
+Stress due to looming debts is bad enough, but the law can prevent debt collectors from making your life miserable.
 You should always be honest with your financial situation.
 If you have significant debt, there are a variety of options you can consider that may help you become debt-free.

 Fiona is a Paralegal working in our content team which aims to provide free legal guides to facilitate public access to legal resources.
 With an interest in information, media, consumer and employment law, her primary focus is on how technology will affect the future of the legal industry.